KFM Radio: DJs

-Whilst an undergraduate at Manchester University, Adam Tickell (the now Vice-Chancellor of Sussex University) frequently worked alongside Charles Turner in the early days of the radio station.
+Whilst an undergraduate at Manchester University, Adam Tickell (Clare Tickell's brother, was Pro Vice Chancellor at the University of Birmingham, now Vice Chancellor at the University of Sussex) frequently worked alongside Charles Turner in the early days of the radio station.
 Charles taught Adam the basics of DJing and how to produce music which would lead Adam to perform at local club nights.
 Adam Tickell was not described as being a good DJ but was very eager to learn whose passion made his performances the best they could be.

+Failure

 Despite critical acclaim in its legal days it failed commercially and Charles Turner sold the licence to Signal Radio.
 It became Signal Cheshire, ownership was transferred again, to UTV Radio, and as of 2013 it broadcast as Imagine FM.

+In February 2019, Mondiale Media sold Imagine Radio Stockport to Like Holdings and Helius Media.

+Relaunch

-The KFM Radio name was revived in November 2014 with the launch of a brand new online station, www.kfmradio.co.uk designed and built in tribute to the original 1984 KFM.
+The KFM Radio name was revived in November 2014 with the launch of a brand new online station, kfmradio.co.uk designed and built in tribute to the original 1984 KFM.
 Designed to serve the people of Stockport and South Manchester and their friends and families all over the world, with a potential global reach on the World Wide Web.
 A multi genre station with some of the original 1984 team involved.
 It has since evolved streaming 24/7 and also has links with other online stations and listeners in many countries.